trutzig89182/Mastodon-Sociologists/README.md

 ## License

-The repository can be used under GNU Public Licese v3, except the /resources/sociologists.csv-file, which can only be used with explicit permission by the authors.
+The repository can be used under GNU General Public Licese v3, except the /resources/sociologists.csv-file, which can only be used with explicit permission by the authors.